HexaHera/Bloggg-Engine/README.md

 Install the required Python libraries using pip:
 `pip install -r requirements.txt`

-### 4. Seed the Crawler
+### 4. Run the Full Data Pipeline
-Before you can start crawling, you need to provide an initial list of URLs.
+This single command will run all the necessary steps: seeding the crawler, crawling pages, classifying the results, and building the search index.

-1. Open the `seed_urls.txt` file.
-2. Add a few high-quality blog URLs that you want to start with (one URL per line).
+1.  **Prepare Seeds:** Open the `seeds.txt` file and add the initial blog URLs you want to start crawling from (one URL per line).

-3. Run the seeder script to populate the Redis queue:
+2.  **Run the Pipeline:** Execute the main pipeline script.
+You can control how many pages to crawl with the `--max_pages` argument.
+For a quick first run, 100 pages is a good start.
-    `python3 run_pipeline.py --seed-only`
+    `python3 run_pipeline.py --max_pages 100`

-### 5. Run the Data Pipeline
-This is a three-step process to crawl, classify, and index the content.

--   **Step 1: Crawl the Web**
-    Run the crawler.
-You can run this command in multiple terminal windows to crawl in parallel and speed up the process.
-    `python3 search_engine/crawler.py`
-    Let this run for a while to collect a good amount of data.
-Press `CTRL+C` to stop the crawlers when you're done.

--   **Step 2: Classify and Filter Content**
-    This script processes the raw downloaded pages and keeps only the ones identified as personal blogs or articles.
-    `python3 search_engine/classifier.py`

--   **Step 3: Build the Search Index**
-    Finally, create the search index from the classified articles.
-The `--rebuild` flag ensures you start with a fresh index.
-    `python3 search_engine/indexer.py --rebuild`
+    The script will print its progress for each stage.

-### 6. Start the Server
+### 5. Start the Server
-Now you can start the Flask web server to use the search engine.
+Once the pipeline is complete, you can start the Flask web server to use the search engine.
 `python3 search_api.py`

 Open your web browser and navigate to **`http://127.0.0.1:5050`** to see the application.